rackerlabs/support-how-to/content/how-to/rackspace-email/factors-that-affect-the-duration-of-email-migrations/index.md

 ### Mailbox errors

-Errors can occur for a number of reasons, including corrupt items and network outages. **MigrationWiz** contains automated self-healing technology that can automatically manage errors for you in most cases.
+Errors can occur for many reasons, including corrupt items and network outages.
+MigrationWiz contains automated self-healing technology that can automatically manage errors in most cases.

 ### Throttling